 As a result, Legacy Grazing was born with the aim of developing a herd of native breed cattle to help the Council and its partners work towards these aspirations.

 At the start of 2010 our first pedigree Red Poll cows arrived, the equipment needed to move and maintain a herd of cattle was purchased and our first young apprentice was appointed.
 Five years later and the project now supplies heritage grazing to over 550 hectares of land at sites throughout Essex, Hertfordshire and Kent - most of which are Sites of Special Scientific Interest (SSSI) or Local Wildlife Sites (LoWS).

-The Grazing Project is a member of the Red Poll Cattle Society.
+Legacy Grazing is a member of the Red Poll Cattle Society.
 Red Poll cattle are a traditional East Anglian variety identified as a native breed at risk and all of the cattle are registered as pure bred.
 The herd was established in 2009 and currently comprises over 250 cattle.
 An extensive grazing system is followed and the breed are slow maturing with each animal taking between 18 to 24 months to finish.

 We also provide regular training to volunteers who support project staff with daily cattle checks at each site.
 We are thankful to Active Essex, the Stansted Airport Community Fund and Natural England who have all provided funding to enable us to run free training workshops.

 If you're interested in finding out more about conservation grazing, we've collected some useful information together to get you started.